pudly/schmopera-hugo/content/articles/what-oscarssowhite-can-learn-from-opera.md

 date = "2016-03-02T10:22:00+00:00"
 lastmod = "2016-03-02T12:01:00+00:00"
 publishDate = "2016-03-02T11:57:00+00:00"
-slug = "what-oscarssowhite-can-learn-from-opera"
-title = "What #OscarsSoWhite can learn from opera"
+short_description = "Perhaps opera is making a mess of this whole thing by keeping racist shows like Madama Butterfly on stages, or even sexist shows like The Marriage of Figaro alive and well.
+And yes, film is different than opera; a film doesn't go through different productions, doesn't get re-made over and over again with new casts of characters.
+But I think there's light in our madness, because it means we've paid attention to the stories themselves, rather than the people charged with telling them." slug = "what-oscarssowhite-can-learn-from-opera" title = "What #OscarsSoWhite can learn from opera"
 +++